hbctraining/variant_analysis/lessons/10_variant_prioritization.md

 A full list of `ANN` fields can be found [here](http://pcingola.github.io/SnpEff/ss_filter/#snpeff-ann-fields).

-## vcfEffOnePerLine
+## Snpsift: `vcfEffOnePerLine`

 A useful tool within the `SnpSift` toolkit is the `perl` script named `vcfEffOnePerLine.pl`.
-This script allows the user to separate each effect onto its own line instead of having them lumped into a single line.
+This script allows the user to **separate each effect onto its own line instead of having them lumped into a single line**.
 In order to utilize this script we need to pipe the output of our `filter` command into `$SNPEFF/scripts/vcfEffOnePerLine.pl`.
 We can use it on our previous example to demonstrate:

 ```
 java -jar $SNPEFF/SnpSift.jar filter \